 But maybe you want to skip the history and the shops – and just bake your own hot cross buns.
 Our friend Beth Braga has the recipe for you:

 [May 29, 2013]

 An outcry from Tasmanian priest, Father Tony Kennedy about the increasingly early sale of hot cross buns (now in stores from January) prompted this Eternity writer to investigate the myths and truths on the place of the hot cross bun in Christian history.

 Though I’ve been a Christian for quite some time, it never even occurred to me that the cross on the bun could be anything other than a decoration, an adornment.

-Quite the contrary, according to Father Tony Kennedy, a Tasmanian priest who decried the encroaching commercialisation of Easter’s traditional symbols, and claimed that the hot cross bun had lost much of its religious significance because of its availability outside the Easter season.
+Quite the contrary, according to Father Tony Kennedy, a Tasmanian priest who decried the encroaching commercialisation of Easter’s traditional symbols.
+He claimed the hot cross bun had lost much of its religious significance because of its availability outside the Easter season.

-[Tweet “[they] were originally eaten on Good Friday to remind people of the day Jesus died on the cross.”]
+In a Tweet, he wrote: “[they] were originally eaten on Good Friday to remind people of the day Jesus died on the cross.”